 - Notify the new school that your child has special needs.
 Sign appropriate releases so the new school can request official copies of your child's records.

-- Request copies of any publications about the school's special education services.
+- Request copies of any publications about the school's special education services, including your parental rights.

-It is easier for the receiving school to start the appropriate special education or early intervention services for your child when you hand-carry important information about your child.
-The current individualized education program will be recognized by the school's special education committee and interim services can be provided within days.
+*It is faster and easier for the receiving school to start the appropriate special education or early intervention services for your child when you hand-carry important information and documents directly to them.
+This allows the current individualized education program to be recognized by the school's special education committee much sooner, and interim services can be provided with less delay.
 Each state has different policies or procedures that guide its special education and early intervention programs.
 Do not expect to use the same forms and procedures that were used at your previous location.
 You should expect that every effort will be made to meet your child's needs.